DrNightingales/Kango-enrichment/README.md

 | ----- | -------- | ----------------------- |
 | 先生  | せんせい | Teacher, doctor, master |

-By default CSV file must contain fields **kango, reading  and translation** in the first row, which are used as a header (but the output file won't have the heading), separated by | .
+By default CSV file must contain fields **kango, reading  and translation** in the first row.
+By default, output file will be in the json format.
+If you use -T option, you will get a CSV file, without examples from tatoeba db

 Default usage would be: